Tag Archives: Bowel Incontinence

 Treatment of fecal impaction involves not only treating the current impaction problem, but also diagnosing issues that may be causing the problem in the first place, such as the production of dry stools that may be painful to pass or a slow-moving colon.
 Sometimes, dietary and lifestyle changes are all that are needed, other times, medication or other medical intervention can help treat the cause.

 If bowel incontinence symptoms are affecting your everyday life, the first step in feeling more confident is to see your doctor to discuss your symptoms.
 Remember: Physicians specializing in incontinence treat patients with the same type of symptoms every day, so there is no reason to hesitate or feel embarrassed.
 Every day that you delay treatment is one more day you have to live with uncomfortable symptoms.
-Contact our doctors today for an appointment.
+Contact our doctors in Middle Tennessee today for an appointment.

 Rectal Leakage